Missouri wine country, done compactly

 Hermann Wine Trail Guide

-Hermann sits at the center of one of the country's earlier federally recognized AVA stories, and the modern version of that history is unusually visitor-friendly.
+Hermann sits at the heart of one of the country's earlier federally recognized AVA stories, and the modern version of that history is unusually visitor-friendly.
 You can taste in old stone cellars, hilltop estates, and smaller countryside settings without spending the whole day in the car.

 Good anchor stops for a Hermann wine weekend